nus-cs2103-AY2122S1/tp/docs/team/xxjjxj.md

 * **New Feature**: Added ability to sort events in chronological order.
     * What it does: Allow users to rearrange all existing events in chronological order.
     * Justification: After adding multiple events or ad hoc events, the timeline of events may become too messy for users to keep track of.
       Moreover, when events are edited, the timeline of events may get messed up too.
-Hence, this feature caters to these scenarios.
+Hence, this feature caters to users who want to sort the events.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=AY2122S1-CS2103T-T10-2&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-17&tabOpen=true&tabType=authorship&tabAuthor=XXJJXJ&tabRepo=AY2122S1-CS2103T-T10-2%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false)